gagan-iitb/DataAnalyticsAndVisualization/README.md

 # Data Analytics And Visualization
-Course Page for DS250 (Data Analytics and Visualization) being taught at [IIT Bhilai, India](https://www.iitbhilai.ac.in/index.php) in the Winter Semester of 2022.
+Course Page for DS250 (Data Analytics and Visualization) being taught at [IIT Bhilai, India](https://www.iitbhilai.ac.in/index.php) in the Winter Semester of 2025.
 <br> Course Instructor: [Dr. Gagan Raj Gupta ](https://www.iitbhilai.ac.in/index.php?pid=gagan)

-The purpose of this course is to introduce students to various algorithms and techniques for data analysis and visualization.
-We will emphasize visualization and analysis of complex data sets such as large network data.
+This course's purpose is to introduce students to various algorithms and techniques for data analysis and visualization.
+We will emphasize activity-based learning and develop industry-relevant skills in the fields of data visualization and analysis of complex data sets, such as large network data.

 Motivation
 ----------